 Additional codes for any specific manifestations should be assigned based on documentation in the clinical record and the criteria for code assignment in ACS 0002 Additional diagnoses.
+Published 15 March 2015, for implementation 01 April 2015.

 External cause code for complication of vascular access device (portacath)